 13 brilliant Bonfire Night ideas to try this year

 Whether you're throwing the party of the year or hosting an intimate gathering for family, these Bonfire Night ideas are sure to take the evening up a notch.

 One of the main features of Bonfire Night is the fire.
 And, 'with a fire pit, smaller gardens can still have the fun of a bonfire safely and easily,' says the team at FirepitsUK (opens in new tab).
 There are all kinds of fire pits to choose from – from simple bowls to more decorative designs – but whichever you go for, it's bound to make a gorgeous focal point for your winter garden party.

 With the addition of accessories, it's easy to cook on a fire pit too.
 'Cauldrons of stew, warm cocktails and the traditional bangers all taste wonderful when cooked over fire,' adds the team.
 'And, after the cooking's done, the fire pit can be loaded up with logs and will keep everyone cozy long into the evening.'

 'Fire pits are huge at the moment and are the ultimate way to make your garden welcoming in the autumn,' says the team at Supremo (opens in new tab).
 'However, keeping warm is one thing but exposing your guests, and your clothing, to the excessive smoke a real fire creates, is another.'

-3. Impress guests with your tablescape
+5. Impress guests with your Bonfire Night tablescape

 Any good party calls for delicious food, and delicious food deserves to be served around a beautiful table.

-4. Grill up a storm
+7. Grill up a Bonfire Night storm

-5. Set the tone with soft lighting
+8. Set the tone with pretty Bonfire Night lighting